 spring 2014 trout stocking plans for downstate ponds

 Trout anglers encouraged to check requirements before fishing

-“As in past years, we expect to stock these ponds in the two weeks before opening day, and we plan to do a second stocking later in the month,” said Fisheries Administrator John Clark.
+“As in past years, we plan to stock these ponds before opening day, and we plan to do a second stocking later in the month,” said Fisheries Administrator John Clark.
 “Again this year, as an added attraction for trout anglers, we will include some trophy-sized trout.”

-Trout anglers planning to ply the waters of Tidbury and Newton ponds will want to note regulation requirements and recent clarifications:
+Trout anglers planning to ply the waters of Tidbury and Newton ponds will want to note regulation requirements:

 · Following the season opener, trout fishing at these two ponds is permitted one half hour before sunrise to one half hour after sunset, unless otherwise restricted by area rules.